 If the EQ truly and objectively makes the mix sound better, go with it.
-If the mix honestly sounds better without EQ, get rid of it or continue to adjust parameters until it does.
+If the mix honestly sounds better without EQ, get rid of it or continue to adjust the parameters until it does.

 If you're interested, be sure to check out my video on the top 5 A/B tests worth incorporating regularly into your mixes: